andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 4\.1.3 – Rounds are set at 2 minutes and 30 seconds.

 4\.1.4 – The first team to reach 21 rounds will be determined the winner.
 However, teams must play the full 40 rounds during the group stage.
-Not playing the full 40 rounds or trolling the remaining rounds will result in punishment.
+Not playing the full 40 rounds or trolling the remaining rounds will result in a yellow card.

-4\.1.5 – The map pool for this competition is: Bocage, Brecourt, Carentan, Dawnville, Depot, Harbor, Hurtgen, Neuville, Pavlov, Powcamp, Railyard, Rocket, Stalingrad and Tigertown.
+4\.1.5 – The map pool for the competition is: Bocage, Brecourt, Carentan, Dawnville, Depot, Harbor, Hurtgen, Neuville, Pavlov, Powcamp, Railyard, Rocket, Stalingrad and Tigertown.

 4\.1.6 – During the group stage, the maps will be pre-chosen and will be played in the order listed on the website.
 Bash for side will take place before each map begins, with the winner deciding which side to start on.